Charles94jp/NameSilo-DDNS/readme.md

 # Features

-- Simple configuration, you can set the frequency of detecting IP changes and refreshing DNS.
+- Simple but rich configuration.

+- With email alert function, you will be alerted when there is an abnormality in the process of the service running for a long time.

+- Support Docker.

 - Log rotation.

-- With email alert function, you will be alerted when there is an abnormality in the process of the service running for a long time.

-- Support multi-platform (Linux, Windows...)

 # Table of Contents